 Handpicked popular adventure activities to try in Himachal Pradesh

 The history of this mountainous state is complex and fragmented.
 It is known that several so-called Aryan groups filtered into the more productive valleys during the Vedic period and assimilated the pre-Aryan population.
 Later, successive Indian empires—such as the Mauryan, the Gupta, and the Mughal, all emerging in the Indo-Gangetic Plain—sought to exercise varying degrees of control over trade and pilgrimage routes into the area and between India and Tibet across the Himalayas.
-Ladakh controlled the remote, predominantly Buddhist site that is now the district of Lahaul and Spiti from the decline of the Mughal Empire until the early 1840s when it briefly came under the Sikh rule.
-Also, during this period, warring semiautonomous petty rulers controlled the trade routes and desirable segments of agricultural and pastoral land in the other areas of present-day Himachal Pradesh.
-British dominance of this region followed the Sikh Wars of the 1840s and continued, directly or indirectly, for the next 100 years.
+Ladakh controlled the remote, predominantly Buddhist site that is now the district of Lahaul and Spiti from the decline of the Mughal Empire until the early 1840s when it briefly came under Sikh rule.
+Also, during this period, warring semiautonomous petty rulers controlled the trade routes and desirable agricultural and pastoral land segments in the other areas of present-day Himachal Pradesh.

-Of late, the demand for these handicrafts has increased within and outside the country.
-Himachali caps of various color bands are also well-known local artwork and are often treated as symbols of the Himachali identity.
-Through their dance and music, the Himachali people entreat their gods during local festivals and other special occasions.
+The demand for these handicrafts has recently increased within and outside the country.
+Himachali caps of various colour bands are also well-known local artwork and are often treated as symbols of the Himachali identity.
+The Himachali people entreat their gods through their dance and music during local festivals and other special occasions.
 Apart from national fairs and festivals, there are regional fairs and festivals, including the temple fairs in nearly every region, that are of great significance to Himachal Pradesh.
 The Kullu Dussehra festival is nationally known.
 The day-to-day cuisine of Himachalis is similar to the rest of northern India, with Punjabi and Tibetan influences.
 Dal, rice, vegetables, and chapati form the staple food of the local population.
-Non-vegetarian food is more preferred and accepted in Himachal Pradesh than elsewhere in India, partly due to the scarcity of fresh vegetables on the hilly terrain of the state.
-Himachali specialties include Siddu, Babru, Khatta, Mhanee, Channa Madra, Patrode, Mah Ki Dal, Chamba-Style Fried Fish, Kullu Trout, Chha Gosht, Pahadi Chicken, Sepu Badi, Auriya Kaddu, Aloo Palda, Pateer, Makki Ki Roti, and Sarson Ka Saag, Chouck, Bhagjery and Chutney of Til.
+Non-vegetarian food is preferred and accepted in Himachal Pradesh than elsewhere in India, partly due to the scarcity of fresh vegetables on the hilly terrain of the state.
+Himachali specialities include Siddu, Babru, Khatta, Mhanee, Channa Madra, Patrode, Mah Ki Dal, Chamba-Style Fried Fish, Kullu Trout, Chha Gosht, Pahadi Chicken, Sepu Badi, Auriya Kaddu, Aloo Palda, Pateer, Makki Ki Roti, and Sarson Ka Saag, Chouck, Bhagjery and Chutney of Til.

-The climate varies from hot and sub humid tropical in the southern tracts to elevation, cold, alpine, and glacial in the northern and eastern mountain ranges.
+The climate varies from hot and sub-humid tropical in the southern tracts to elevation, cold, alpine, and glacial in the northern and eastern mountain ranges.
 The state's winter capital, Dharamsala, receives hefty rainfall, while areas like Lahaul and Spiti are cold and almost rainless.
-Broadly, Himachal experiences three seasons: summer, winter, and rainy season.
-Summer lasts from mid-April till the end of June, and most parts become very hot with the average temperature ranging from 28 to 32 °C. Winter lasts from late November till mid-March.
+Broadly, Himachal experiences summer, winter, and rainy seasons.
+Summer lasts from mid-April till the end of June, and most parts become very hot, with the average temperature ranging from 28 to 32 °C. Winter lasts from late November till mid-March.
 Snowfall is common in alpine tracts.
-The Siwalik region has hot summers, temperatures rising above 38 °C, cool and dry winters, and a wet season, with rains brought by the southwestern monsoon.
+The Siwalik region has hot summers, temperatures above 38 °C, cool and dry winters, and a wet season, with rains brought by the southwestern monsoon.
 As elevations increase farther north, the climate becomes wetter and more relaxed.
 In the Great Himalayas, winters are bitterly cold and snowy, with temperatures dropping below –18 °C.

 Himachal Pradesh is a picture-perfect state that impresses visitors with scenic hill stations, quaint villages, snow-covered mountains, lush valleys, diverse flora and fauna, unblemished nature, and abundant trekking trails.
 It is a veritable haven for nature lovers, adventurers, and backpackers.
 Here's our pick of the top places to visit in the 'Abode of Snow. '